Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 # ⚡ NEXAH / Power Systems
-**Structural Field Navigation for Power System Stability**
+**Structural Field Navigation for Power System Stability and Control**

 ---

 ## 🧭 Overview

-NEXAH introduces a **geometry-based framework** for power system stability.
+NEXAH introduces a **low-dimensional, geometry-based framework** for power system stability.

 Instead of modeling instability as a threshold violation, NEXAH interprets it as: